Royal Ascot 2023: Race times, how to watch on TV and betting tips

 “As we do every year, we are working extremely closely with the Thames Valley Police and our own security providers to be as prepared as possible for any planned disruption during Royal Ascot.
 We will have additional security around the site as well as enhanced CCTV provision and there will be increased police presence throughout the week.”

-This week, the British Horse Race Authority refused an offer from Animal Rising to call off any protests in return for a television debate.
+The British Horse Race Authority have refused an offer from Animal Rising to call off any protests in return for a television debate.

 Runners and riders for Tuesday’s big race